-In addition to the local community work in Boulder City, Mesquite, and Incline Village, efforts are underway to limit secondhand smoke exposure in Nevada’s other indoor and outdoor locations as well.
+In addition to the local community work in Mesquite and Incline Village, efforts are underway to limit secondhand smoke exposure in Nevada’s other indoor and outdoor locations as well.
 Below are descriptions of just some of these efforts.

 In Nevada, because apartments and condominiums qualify as personal residences, they are exempt from any smoking restrictions under the Nevada Clean Indoor Air Act.

 Secondhand smoke seeping into apartments or condominiums from neighboring units is a common problem and a challenge because of shared ventilation between housing units and inadequate door and window insulation.
 Because people spend more time in their homes than in any other location, reducing exposure to tobacco smoke in multi-housing residences can significantly improve residents’ health.

 In addition to the health benefits to employees and tenants, limiting smoking can also significantly decrease maintenance and turnover costs for landlords and property managers.

 The Nevada Tobacco Prevention Coalition encourages apartment and condominium owners and managers to designate entire buildings as smoke-free and to make all common areas smoke-free.

 To find smoke-free apartment housing options in Clark County, please visit the Southern Nevada Health District’s Smoke-Free Housing Directory.

 To learn more about smoke-free housing, read the Smoke-Free Multi-Unit Housing Tool Box developed by the Nevada Statewide Coalition Partnership.